Updated 6 months ago

 How heat pump water heaters work

-how heat pump water heaters work
+A diagram showing how heat pump water heaters work

 Just as with air- and ground-source heat pumps, HPWHs move heat from one place to another.
 Essentially, they operate as an air source heat pump that condenses heat energy from the air into a coil that runs inside the tank.
 The heat dissipates into the water and the coolant in the coil travels back to the pump to be charged with more heat.